weakness100/internship2019/README.md

 **Note:**

-*All date are in the same timezone.*
+*All dates are in the same timezone.*